RAR vs RAN Dream11 BPL prediction, top picks, schedule and all match details - Republic World

-Rajshahi Royals have performed exceedingly well in the tournament so far as they have managed to win 5 of the 7 games they have played.
-They were thrashed by Dhaka Platoon in their last game by 74 runs.
+Rajshahi Royals have performed exceedingly well in the tournament so far as they have managed to win 5 of the 8 games they have played.
+They were thrashed by Rangpur Rangers in their last game by 47 runs and they would want to avenge that loss.
 They are currently placed at the 4th position on the points table with 10 points.
 A win in this game will send them to the top of the table.

-On the other hand, Rangpur Rangers have had a horrible tournament as they have won two and lost five out of the seven games they have played.
-They won their last game against Sylhet Thunder by 7 wickets.
-They are currently placed 7th on the points table with four points to their name.
+On the other hand, Rangpur Rangers have had a horrible tournament as they have won three and lost five out of the eight games they have played.
+They won their last game against the Royals by 47 runs.
+They are currently placed 7th on the points table with 6 points to their name.
 They are out of the knockouts race and pose a threat to spoil the opponent's campaign.
-Let's have a look at the squads and Dream11 prediction.
+Let's have a look at the squads and Dream11 prediction

 Rajshahi Royals Squad: Andre Russell (Captain), Liton Das (Wicket-keeper), Afif Hossain, Abu Jayed, Farhad Reza, Ravi Bopara, Hazratullah Zazai, Taijul Islam, Alok Kapali, Kamrul Islam, Irfan Sukkur, Mohammad Nawaz, Mohammad Irfan, Minhajul Abedin Afridi, Nahidul Islam, Shoaib Malik.